new to the gluten free journey?

 • Mood swings

 Gluten Intolerance can manifest in painful and frustrating ways.
-If you are experiencing any of the symptoms listed above, a gluten intolerance test will be beneficial for you.
+If you are experiencing any of the symptoms listed above, a gluten sensitivity test will be beneficial for you.
 Testing for gluten intolerance can provide you with the answers you need to live a healthier and happier lifestyle.
-Our gluten intolerance test allows you to know whether or not a gluten intolerance may be causing your symptoms.
+Our gluten sensitivity test allows you to know whether or not a gluten intolerance may be causing your symptoms.

 Am I Gluten Intolerant?

 Some people feel so much better after going gluten free, that they forgo any gluten intolerance test and just stick to the diet.
 Some people need a black and white answer – Am I gluten sensitive or not?
-Without a solid answer from a gluten intolerance test, they have trouble justifying the diet and usually cheat on a frequent basis.
+Is there a “Do I have Celiac disease” quiz?
+Without a solid answer from a gluten sensitivity test, they have trouble justifying the diet and usually cheat on a frequent basis.

 The problem with cheating is that gluten can cause damage to the body in very small amounts (20 ppm).
-If you are gluten intolerant, sticking to a gluten-free diet is critical in preventing health complications.
-The best way to get this black and white answer is to have a gluten intolerance test performed.
+If you are gluten intolerant, or have Celiac disease, sticking to a gluten free diet is critical in preventing health complications.
+The best way to get this black and white answer is to have a gluten sensitivity test performed.
 While genetic testing is the gold standard and gives you complete visibility, it can be expensive.
-If you cannot afford to have genetic gluten sensitivity testing performed, take our quick at-home self gluten intolerance test above that you can use to help determine whether or not you are gluten sensitive with our symptoms checklist.
+If you cannot afford the cost of a genetic gluten sensitivity test, take our quick at-home gluten sensitivity test above to help determine whether or not you have a gluten intolerance with our symptoms checklist.

 2 Responses